torproject/tor/doc/HACKING/ReleasingTor.md

 ## 0. Preliminaries

-1. Get at least two of weasel/arma/Sebastian to put the new version number in their approved versions list.
+1. Get at least two of weasel/arma/Sebastian/Sina to put the new version number in their approved versions list.
 Give them a few days to do this if you can.

-2. If this is going to be an important security release, give these packagers some advance warning:
+2. If this is going to be an important security release, give the packagers advance warning, via `tor-packagers@lists.torproject.org`.

-       - {weasel,sysrqb,mikeperry} at torproject dot org
-       - {blueness} at gentoo dot org
-       - {paul} at invizbox dot io
-       - {vincent} at invizbox dot com
-       - {lfleischer} at archlinux dot org
-       - {Nathan} at freitas dot net
-       - {mike} at tig dot as
-       - {tails-rm} at boum dot org
-       - {simon} at sdeziel.info
-       - {yuri} at freebsd.org
-       - {mh+tor} at scrit.ch
-       - {security} at brave.com

 3. Given the release date for Tor, ask the TB team about the likely release date of a TB that contains it.
 See note below in "commit, upload,